Lewis Jackson (basketball, born 1962)

 Lewis Jackson (born August 13, 1962) is the former men's college basketball head coach at Alabama State University.
 He took over as head coach in 2005, after Rob Spivery departed to take the head coach's job at Southern University.
-Jackson resigned from ASU on March 27, 2020 after 15 seasons.
+Jackson resigned from ASU on March 27, 2020, after 15 seasons.

 Prior to becoming the head coach at Alabama State, Jackson was an assistant coach for five years on Spivery's staff.

 Jackson also played basketball at Alabama State, currently sitting fourth on Alabama State's all-time scoring list, and was named SWAC Player of the Year in his senior year.
 Jackson was inducted into both the Alabama State and SWAC Hall of Fames, and his number was retired by both Alabama State and his high school, Wetumpka High School.
 Jackson played one year of professional basketball in Australia for the Illawarra Hawks.
 Jackson was the recipient of the 2009 SWAC Coach of the Year award.

-Jackson is married to Alabama State Lady Hornets coach Freda Freeman-Jackson and their daughter Bianca currently plays for Florida State.
+Jackson is married to retired Alabama State Lady Hornets coach Freda Freeman-Jackson and their daughter Bianca currently plays for Florida State.